uofo/reverse-archaeology-content/_artifacts/2016-09-14--i-would-sneak-upstairs-to-play-bingo-with-my-aunt-lizzie-since-hers-was-on-the-only-room-with-air-conditioning.md

 location_longitude: -74.236627
 published: true
 title: Don Dorflinger remembers his childhood on Mechanic Street
-image_caption: 'An image from '
+image_caption: >-
+  An image from Orange: A Postcard Guide to Our Past depicting Orange Main Street
 headline: >-
   “I would sneak upstairs to play bingo with my Aunt Lizzie since hers was on the only room with air conditioning”